 We strolled along the entire stretched of the shore and found this very interesting strip (shown in the following photo).
 The group weren’t just enjoying the swim, but also with the hermit crab race on the makeshift tracks.

 Watching these very cute puppies playing gave us additional entertainment.

-After the tiring activities, the photo shoot, the water games, and semi swimming lessons, we patiently waited for the sunset.
+After the tiring activities, the photo ops, the water games, and swimming lessons, we patiently waited for the sunset.
 However, the dark clouds started to hover above us until it completely blocked the setting sun.
 All we saw were rays but it still had colorful effects with the sky.

 A group of bikers arrived in the evening and they’re noisy.
-We couldn’t make a sound sleep, battling both the noise and hard beddings.
-We got out from our camps in the middle of the night then Clarice started to locate and point the constellations in the sky which was surprisingly clear that evening.
-It seemed to compensate our lost view of the sunset.
+We couldn’t make a sound sleep, battling both the noise and hard bedding.
+We got out from our camps in the middle of the night, and then Clarice started locating the constellations in the sky, which was surprisingly clear that evening.
+It seemed to compensate the disappointing sunset.

 We headed to Tagaytay the day after.